Harnesses

 | session-start | yes — identity + memories via hookSpecificOutput.additionalContext |

-| user-prompt-submit | yes — per-prompt recall via hookSpecificOutput.additionalContext |
+| user-prompt-submit | yes — entity current-view context via hookSpecificOutput.additionalContext when matched |

 | session-end | yes — transcript extraction via Stop hook |